Thyroid Lumps & Neck Nodules

 When should you see a Thyroid Specialist in Singapore for Thyroid Nodules?

-You can schedule a consultation with Dr Ker Liang, an experienced thyroid surgeon in Singapore at Aglow ENT Centre.
+You can schedule a consultation with Dr Ker Liang, a qualified head and neck surgeon with a special interest in thyroid-related conditions.
 With more than 14 years of experience in otolaryngology, Dr Ker Liang specialises in treating various head and neck conditions, including the treatment of thyroid nodules.
+We also provide personalised care and effective treatment solutions for patients who have been diagnosed with thyroid cancer in Singapore.

 Thyroid nodules are less common in children than in adults, but they can still occur.
 Paediatric cases often require evaluation by a thyroid specialist to ensure appropriate management of their development.